 What is an OPTIONS HTTP Request?

-Before we get into everything that the HTTP OPTIONS method can be used for, I think it would be helpful to have a quick rundown on its general.
-At a high level, the OPTIONS method is used to determine the communication options available for a specific resource.
-This means that we can send an HTTP request using the OPTIONS method to see what other types of request methods can be used (ie GET, POST, PUT, DELETE, etc.) when requesting information from a resource.
+Before we get into everything that the HTTP OPTIONS method can be used for, I think having a quick rundown of its general purpose would be helpful.
+At a high level, the OPTIONS method determines the communication options available for a specific resource.
+This means that we can send an HTTP request using the OPTIONS method to see what other types of request methods can be used (i.e. GET, POST, PUT, DELETE, etc.) when requesting information from a resource.
 This is useful so that we can avoid potential failed requests when a server or endpoint doesn't support a particular request method, like making a POST request to a server that only accepts GET requests.

 Once the request is made the server is responsible for returning the necessary headers in the response to indicate which actions are available for the requested resource.
 When making OPTIONS requests, we can either indicate a specific resource like